Murdoch hacking scandal spreads to Sky News

 Public uproar compelled Murdoch to shut down the News of the World last year after it was revealed that the tabloid had hacked into voicemails of a murdered teenager, and to call off a bid to buy the 61 percent of BSkyB it did not already own.

-Whether BSkyB is "fit and proper" to hold a broadcast license is now being scrutinized by Britain's television regulator, Ofcom, which is considering the conduct of its owners and directors.
+Whether BSkyB is "fit and proper" to hold a broadcast licence is now being scrutinised by Britain's television regulator, Ofcom, which is considering the conduct of its owners and directors.

 The channel said it had shared the material with police and that it had helped secure the conviction of the man's wife, who had been living with her husband for part of the time in Panama, and was sentenced to six years in jail.

-In the second hacking episode, a journalist accessed the email accounts of a suspected pedophile and his wife in an investigation that did not lead to any material being published or broadcast.
+In the second hacking episode, a journalist accessed the email accounts of a suspected paedophile and his wife in an investigation that did not lead to any material being published or broadcast.

 "We stand by these actions as editorially justified and in the public interest," the head of Sky News, John Ryley, said in a statement.

-"So although there isn't a public interest defense, in practical terms there is," said Jonathan Coad, a London-based media partner at law firm Lewis Silkin.
+"So although there isn't a public interest defence, in practical terms there is," said Jonathan Coad, a London-based media partner at law firm Lewis Silkin.

 His "gut feeling" was that prosecutors would be unlikely to pursue the Sky News case.